Table of Contents

 - Suicidal thoughts and actions

-After surviving a traumatic experience, many people have PTSD-like signs at first, such as being unable to quit thinking about what's happened.
-Fear, anger, depression, anxiety, guilt all are common responses to trauma.
+After surviving a traumatic experience, many people have PTSD-like signs at first, such as being unable to quit thinking about what’s happened.
+Fear, anger, depression, anxiety, and guilt all are common responses to trauma.
 However, many people exposed to trauma do not acquire long-term post-traumatic stress disorder.